gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 ![PNG](https://cdn.gingerbeardman.com/images/posts/take-command-context-menu-finder.png#half "ContextMenu Action in Finder Context Menu")
 {:.tofigure}

-ContextMenu stores these files in its own group folder, right click an action and choose *Show in Finder*, but you can specify your own folder in a location of uyour choice.
-The later is probably the best way to migrate them to a new Mac.
+ContextMenu stores these files in its own group folder, right click an action and choose *Show in Finder*, but you can specify your own folder in a location of your choice.
+Both will migrate to a new Mac, but the later might give you more control.

 ----